AlexiaDelorme/project-cookbook/testing/TESTING.md

 - [x] Try to submit the form without filling any of the fields, this action should not be possible and an error message should be thrown.
 - [x] Try to submit the form with only one field missing, this action should not be possible and an error message should be thrown.
 - [x] Try to submit the form with an incorrect email address format, this action should not be possible and an error message should be thrown.
-- [x] Try to submit the form with "Password" field not matching "Confirm password" field, a red flash message should be thrown at the top of the form.
+- [x] Try to submit the form with "Password" field not matching "Confirm password" field, a red flashed message should be thrown at the top of the form.
-- [x] Submit the form with correct information, confirm that it takes the user to the log in page and a green flash message is thrown at the top of the form confirming that the account was created.
+- [x] Submit the form with correct information, confirm that it takes the user to the log in page and a green flashed message is thrown at the top of the form confirming that the account was created.
-- [x] Get back to the sign up form and try to create an other account using the email address you previously used, a red flash message should be thrown at the top of the form saying that an account already exists for this email address.
+- [x] Get back to the sign up form and try to create an other account using the email address you previously used, a red flashed message should be thrown at the top of the form saying that an account already exists for this email address.
 - [x] At the bottom of the page a small paragraph should display "Already Have An Account?
 Log In", click on the `Log in` anchor tag and confirm that the user is taken to the log in form.

 **Test result:** Successful :white_check_mark: